Hugh Christie School: School history

 The school first opened in 1957, founded by Hugh Christie, with Roy Howard as the head teacher under the name "Hugh Christie Secondary Modern."
 It was originally a one-building school in Norwich Avenue.
 Between the 1960s and 2006, it was located at two neighbouring sites, Norwich Avenue and White Cottage Road.
 The school's motto, taken from Acts 27:23 of the King James Bible, was "Whose I am I Serve".
 Deputy headteacher Daphne Whitmore received the MBE in the Queen's Birthday Honours list of 1988.

-In 1994 the school was re-branded as "Hugh Christie Technology College" and became well known for its specialities in Information and Communication Technology.
-A new logo and new uniform were subsequently introduced.
-The motto changed to "Learning to succeed".
+In 1994 the school was re-branded as "Hugh Christie Technology College".
 In March 2006, the school began an extensive rebuilding project, which was completed in September 2007, allowing the school to be located on a single site, White Cottage Road.
-An updated logo and uniform were also introduced.

-An all-weather playing field has recently been completed.

-Hugh Christie is also home to the Tonbridge Tennis Club.

-The school's motto is "The Place to Be" and was re-branded to Hugh Christie School in 2018, following the loss of the technology college status.
+It was re-branded to Hugh Christie School in 2018, following the loss of the technology college status.
+As of May 2024 Hugh Christie school now has an academy status with "The Leigh Academy" and has been renamed - Leigh Academy Hugh Christie.